Sunday, 28 February 2016

 We arrived last night and checked in to our favourite Premier Inn at Southwark before starting our weekend with a drink at the Swan Bar at The Globe, just a few minutes walk away.

-This morning we arrived at the Royal Academy just before opening time because we were keen to visit the "Painting the Modern Garden: Monet to Matisse" exhibition (thanks to Catherine and Iain for the recommendation!) it was really fascinating because the styles of painting were evolving and so were the types of garden.
+This morning we arrived at the Royal Academy just before opening time because we were keen to visit the "Painting the Modern Garden: Monet to Matisse" exhibition; it was really fascinating because the styles of painting were evolving and so were the types of garden.
 I didn't realise that Monet planted his water lilies specifically in order to paint them.

 There were lots of paintings by Monet but also other artists from the late 19th century and early 20th century.
 They varied a lot in style (although of course given the time frame there was lots of Impressionism) and of course I had my favourites.
 I don't know exactly why certain paintings appealed to me more than others; it's really a very personal choice.